NSHipster/articles/2014-01-27-stewardship.md

 - Keep the project around, but make a commit that removes source files from the master branch.
 (Git will keep everything safe in history)
 - Thank everyone involved for their help and contributions.

-The alternative is to become a liability, an attractive nuisance... a mockery of what once was a respectable code base.
+The alternative is to become a liability, an attractive nuisance… a mockery of what once was a respectable code base.

 * * *